Two fake dates, one growing connection…

 “Let me take the blow—rip the bandage off in one fell swoop.”

-I open the door hoping for Brett and Kylie who are the only people I don’t feel completely humiliated around these days, but of course, it’s Logan.
+I open the door hoping for Brett and Kylie, who are the only people I don’t feel completely humiliated around these days, but of course, it’s Logan.
 He holds his arms out.
-“Bailey,” he says in a singsong, “bring it in, girl.”
+“The famous Bailey Elrod,” he says in a singsong, “bring it in, girl.”
 He pulls me to him in a bear hug, patting me on the back with the strength of a linebacker.
 He pulls away.
 “Where have you been?” he asks with a look of genuine confusion on his face, like he didn’t have his dick inside me a few weeks ago.

 I tug at my hair.
 “Of course not.”
 I can feel my legs going numb, but I’m saved by Cohen coming through the doorway.
 I practically maul him.
 “Cohen!”
 I say, like it’s been years since I’ve seen him.